Scleroderma Can Also Affect Your Lungs

 (also called edema)

-Some signs of PAH are silent, so you may not see or feel them
+Some signs of PAH are hidden, so you may not see or feel them

-Blood work, pulmonary function tests, or an ultrasound of your heart can reveal signs of PAH that indicate the need for diagnostic testing.7,8
+Blood work, lung function tests, or an ultrasound of your heart can show signs of PAH and the need for diagnostic testing.

 Track how you are feeling